Alan Walters: Political career

 In 1981, he was asked to become an economic adviser to Prime Minister Margaret Thatcher (who was elected in the 1979 general election), and advised on that year's budget, in which taxes were increased during a recession.
-This policy produced much criticism and was associated with rioting and high unemployment, but it has been claimed that it enabled the sustained economic growth of the 1990s.
+This policy produced much criticism and was associated with rioting and high unemployment, but it has been argued that it enabled the sustained economic growth of the 1990s.
 He left this role in 1983 to join the American Enterprise Institute and at least some aspects of monetarist policies were publicly repudiated by Thatcher in 1985.
 He did, however, return to advise Thatcher in 1989, but his differences with the policies of the Chancellor of the Exchequer, Nigel Lawson, led to the resignation of both men on 26 October 1989.

 Walters supported the controversial and ill-fated Community Charge (referred to as the "poll tax").
 He opposed the similarly ill-fated policy of entry into the European Monetary System.
 In 1997, he stood as the Referendum Party candidate for the safe Conservative seat of the Cities of London and Westminster achieving 3% of the vote.

 Personal life

 In 1975, Walters married Margaret Patricia Wilson, known as Paddie.
-He had a daughter by a previous marriage.
+He had a daughter by a previous marriage to Audrey Claxton.
 He was knighted in the Queen's 1983 Birthday Honours List.

 He was an accomplished pianist, enjoying playing the works of Chopin and Beethoven.
 He also collected Thai porcelain and was a keen tennis player.

-Walters was vice-chairman and Director of AIG Trading Group, Inc.
+Walters was vice-chairman and director of AIG Trading Group, Inc.

 Towards the end of his life, he suffered from Parkinson's disease.
-He died aged 82 at his home on 3 January 2009 after a short illness.
+He died aged 82 at his home on 3 January 2009 following a short illness.
 Upon hearing of his death, Thatcher described him as "radical, fearless" and the "finest of friends".
-Coincidentally he died on the same day that the first "Genesis" block of the cryptocurrency and decentralized payment system Bitcoin was established.